Best Affordable Places to Live in South Dakota in 2025

 Best Affordable Places to Live in South Dakota

 One of the big advantages of living in the “Mount Rushmore State” is that almost anywhere you choose to live, the cost can be affordable.
-These five South Dakota cities are all highly rated for their quality of life, but the cost of living there doesn’t have to blow up your budget.
+These three South Dakota cities are all highly rated for their quality of life, but the cost of living there doesn’t have to blow up your budget.

 1. Sioux Falls